spitschan/ShapeToolbox/doc/source/gs-sphere.rst

 **Above:** A sphere with the default modulation parameters.
 The right-hand panel shows the modulation of the radius as a function of the angle (azimuth) from :math:`-\pi` to :math:`\pi`.

+From now on, the pictures in this manual will show either the high-quality, rendered image of the object (such as above), or an image of the object viewed with ``objShow``.
+Even when a rendered image is shown, you can always view the same model quickly using ``objShow`` as in the first example.

 Next, we'll start changing some of the parameters of the modulation.
 The parameters are given as the first input argument to